Yonisen/WarThunder_Yellow_Mark_Rangefinder/README.md

 ## Installation

 - Download archive
-- Unzip the folder with the screen resolution you need
-- Open this folder and navigate to the `distance` folder
+- Unzip archive and navigate to the `distance` folder
 - Read `Instruction.txt` (it also contains interesting features)

 ## Distance measurement (t)